develprr/metamatic-framework/README.md

 handleEvent(CONNECT_USER_INFO, (listener) => optionallyLoadUserData());  //you can have empty params () if you don't need the listener - actually you should not need it.
 ```

-The handler above is invoked every time when a component is connected to USER_INFO store.
+The handler above is invoked every time when a component is connected to STORE_USER_INFO store.

 The implementation for optionallyLoadUserData would check if the store already contains the user data and if not, then load it: